Alexis117/bitcoin-trading-bot/Readme.md

 # Python Trading Bot

-This is an experimental trading bitcoin bot, build with python using serverless framework for deploying AWS Lambda/Dynamo DB.
+This is an experimental trading bitcoin bot, built with python using serverless framework for deploying AWS Lambda/Dynamo DB.